Frequently Asked Questions (FAQ)

 referred to as your 'closing statement'.

 A: Yes.
-This person cannot get involved in the hearing; his/her role is to advise
+This person cannot get involved in the hearing; their role is to advise you.

 A: Yes.
-It is asked, although not required, that you let the Director of Judicial
+It is recommended, although not required, that you let the Director of Judicial

 Affairs know how many witnesses you are bringing prior to the hearing.